 - For the prerequisites, how long does the class need to be?
-For example, do I need to a take a year of organic chemistry?
+For example, do I need to a take a year of biochemistry?
 Where can the prerequisites be taken at?

 We just require one semester for each prerequisite.
-The psychology/sociology and stats classes can be intro classes, and all of the prerequisites can be taken at any accredited institution (community college and online classes are acceptable).
+The biochemistry course should be a dedicated course, not a survey or part of a molecular genetics class.
+The psychology and stats classes can be intro classes, and all of the prerequisites can be taken at any accredited institution (community college and online classes are acceptable).
 If you can get a transcript listing the class and the grade, we will accept it.